Finishing Industries Forum – FIF

 A class for your “apprentice” estimator who may be a recent hire into your estimating operation, or an up and coming journey worker or foreman that you want to develop further.
 This course includes study of quantity takeoff, calculation of all direct and indirect costs and concluding with the total price or bid.

 Fundamentals of Successful Contracting

 Another new LMCI/FTI program for 2018, this course is targeted at individuals who are seeking to advance in their field or run their own company.
 It covers business strategy development, financial management, operational effectiveness and the basics for strong project management.

 Mutual Gains Bargaining

-The mutual gains negotiation program of Cornell University’s School of Industrial Relations forms the basis of this seminar.
-The method of negotiation is known variably as: interest based, win-win, principled or integrative bargaining.
-The seminar is designed to convey both the theory and practice of a systematic approach to bargaining that results in better solutions, greater compliance by the parties and improved, more effective relationships.
+Developed by faculty at Cornell University’s School of Industrial and Labor Relations, this seminar is designed to convey both the theory and practice of a systematic approach to bargaining that results in more effective solutions, greater compliance by the parties and improved labor/management relationships.

 Top Workplace Performance Steward Training Program

 The International Union of Painters and Allied Trades established its Top Workplace Performance Plan (TWP) to ensure only the best crafts men and women are on the job for its employers.
 Workers who are deemed to be unqualified to work receive additional training until they their skills are suited for the job.
 This class was created to assist them.